As some of you know, I’ve been doing the “Keto” diet since mid-November 2018. I’ve seen great results thus far; in fact I’m now

 I personally wouldn’t worry about fasting until you get a month or six weeks into the diet to ensure fat adaptation, which helps with the natural appetite suppression.
 During your fasting period, you can drink water, coffee or tea…anything without calories.
 Speaking of which…

 However, your IPA’s and other carb-heavy beers are pretty much out.
 Same with juices and liqueurs.
 As a side-effect of the diet, I’ve discovered that my tolerance for alcohol is severely diminished on the diet, as I am not drinking nearly as much (and I weigh significantly less).
-I actually haven’t had a beer in months (shock!).
+I’ve actually had only one beer since April (shock!).

 However, that’s not a reason not to exercise, as you’ll see massive benefits in lost inches along your waistline, and tightening of loose skin.
 In my case, I didn’t exercise for the first two+ months of Keto, but since April I have been in the gym an average of five times per week.
 It has absolutely helped, but don’t be surprised if you don’t see a massive weight loss while you’re doing more intensive exercise.